The contribution of Galactic TeV pulsar wind nebulae to Fermi-LAT diffuse emission: Method

-The implications of the TeV PWN population at GeV energies depend on the parameter $\Rphi$ which is related to the assumed source spectrum.
-The reference values $\Rphi=500$ and $\Rphi=1000$ (corresponding to $\betaGeV=1.7$ and $1.9$, respectively) can be further validated by comparing the predicted source flux distribution in the GeV domain with the results of the Fermi-LAT 3FGL catalogue.
-The two shaded bands in Fig.\ref{fig:cumulatives} show the cumulative number $N(\PhiGeV)$ of expected sources in the latitude range $|b|\le 20.25^\circ$ with flux larger than $\PhiGeV$ for two different values of the power-law index of the luminosity function ($\alpha = 1.5$ and $1.8$).
-Namely, the red (blue) shaded band is obtained by assuming the best-fit values $\LMaxTeV = 4.9 \cdot 10^{35}\lUnit$ ($\LMaxTeV=6.8\cdot 10^{35}\lUnit$) and $\tau =1.8\cdot 10^3\,{\rm y}$ ($\tau = 0.5 \cdot 10^3\,{\rm y}$) for $\alpha=1.5$ ($\alpha=1.8$) given in \cite{Cataldo:2020qla} and by varying the flux ratio in the range $500\le\Rphi\le 1000$.
-Theoretical predictions can be compared with observational results.
+The adopted range for the flux ratio parameter $\Rphi$ can be further validated by comparing the predicted source flux distribution in the GeV domain with the 4FGL-DR2 catalog (see Fig.~\ref{fig:cumulatives}).
 It should be remarked that, while PWNe provide the prominent contribution of the observed emission at TeV energies, they are instead a subdominant component in the GeV domain.
-The 3FGL catalogue includes $3033$ sources which are mostly extragalactic objects \citep{Acero:2015gva}.
-The total number of identified and/or associated Galactic sources is $266$.
-The largest source class, including $167$ objects, is given by pulsars that tipically have soft emission spectra with cut-off at few GeV and are not expected to contribute to the population of TeV emitting sources potentially detectable by HGPS.
-In addition to pulsars, the 3FGL catalogue encompasses $11$ PWNe, $23$ SNRs, and $49$ objects (labelled as SPP) of unknown nature but overlapping with known SNRs or PWNe.
-The magenta in Fig.\ref{fig:cumulatives} corresponds to the distribution of PWNe included in 3FGL while the black line also include SPP sources.
-The SPP source class is not expected to fully correspond to the population considered in this work; it can be however regarded as an upper limit for theoretical predictions.
-We see that a reasonable agreement exists with theoretical expectations, supporting the phenomenological description adopted in this paper.
-As additional check, we have verified that theoretical predictions are consistent with the more recent 4FGL catalogue~\cite{Fermi-LAT:2019yla}.
-We also note that the performed comparison provides by itself a proof that the average spectral index $\betaGeV $ of PWNe at GeV energies should be smaller than the value $\betaTeV=2.3$ observed in the TeV domain.
-Indeed, if we assume that source spectrum is described by undistorted power-law with spectral index $\betaTeV\sim 2.3 $, we obtain $\Rphi = 10^{3\,(\betaTeV-1)}\sim 10^4$.
-Considering that bright sources in the HGPS catalogue have fluxes $\PhiTeV\sim10^{-11} \phiUnit$, we should expect an ensemble of sources with fluxes $\PhiGeV \sim 10^{-7}\phiUnit$ in the GeV domain.
-This is not observed by Fermi-LAT, indicating that TeV galactic sources typically have a spectral break and harder emission spectrum below $\sim1\,{\rm TeV}$.
-Coherently with this conclusion, most of the PWNe in the 3FGL catalogue have a spectral indexes $\le 2$ at GeV energies.
+The 4FGL-DR2 catalog includes $5788$ sources which are mostly extragalactic objects \citep{Fermi-LAT:2019yla}.
+The total number of identified and/or associated Galactic sources is $486$.
+The largest source class, including $271$ objects, is given by pulsars that typically have soft emission spectra with cut-off at few GeV and are not expected to contribute to the population of TeV emitting sources potentially detectable by HGPS.
+In addition to pulsars, the 4FGL-DR2 catalog encompasses $18$ PWNe, $43$ SNRs, and $96$ objects (labelled as SPP) of unknown nature but overlapping with known SNRs or PWNe.
+The magenta line in Fig.\ref{fig:cumulatives} corresponds to the cumulative number $N(\PhiGeV)$ of PWNe with flux larger than $\PhiGeV$ in the latitude range $|b|\le 20.25^\circ$ while the black line also includes SPP sources.
+The SPP source class is not expected to fully correspond to the population considered in this work; it can be however regarded as an upper limit for theoretical calculations.